 - A day of week and time of day for a telephone interview

-Drive Research utilized a network of potential research participants who fit the profile for the client.
+Drive Research utilized a network of potential research participants who fit the profile of the client.

 Outcomes of Recruiting Participants for Executive Interviews

 The marketing and communications company was provided a list of 18 sign-ups in Excel, plus several alternates in case of last-minute dropouts.

 Although the audience proved to be particularly niche, Drive Research did recruit all 18 participants within 3 days of launch.
 This included a trial soft launch over a 24-hour period to test the viability of this recruit.